Establish a Dial-out Telemetry Connection

 -

-Sensor profile—Enables the system resource to monitor and allows you to set related parameters, such as the destination server to send data.
+Sensor profile— Allows monitoring of the system resource and enables you to set related parameters, such as the destination server that is used to receive data.

 -

-Export profile—Specifies the attributes for the process of exporting collected data, such as the transport protocol to use and the interval at which to collect data.
+Export profile— Specifies attributes for exporting collected data, such as the transport protocol to use and the interval to collect data.

-We recommend that you configure at least one export profile and at least one streaming server before you configure a sensor profile.
-This way you can associate an export profile and a streaming server with the sensor profile configuration.
+We recommend you configure at least one export profile and at least one streaming server before you configure a sensor profile.
+You can then associate an export profile and a streaming server with the sensor profile configuration.

 hierarchy level.
 The export profile must include the reporting rate, the transport service

 (for example, gRPC), and the format (for example, gbp-gnmi).
-The sensor configuration should
+The sensor configuration must

 When configuring an export profile for gNMI dial out, the export profile parameters, such as {'dscp', 'forwarding-class', 'payload-size'} are not applicable.
 Configuring any of these options generates an error.